nestjs/ng-universal/README.md

 ## Request and Response Providers

-This tool uses `@nguniversal/express-engine` and will properly provide access to the Express Request and Response objects in you Angular components.
-Note that tokens must be imported from the `@nestjs/ng-universal/tokens`, not `@nguniversal/express-engine/tokens`.
+This tool uses `@angular/ssr` and will properly provide access to the Express Request and Response objects in your Angular components.
+Note that tokens must be imported from the `@nestjs/ng-universal/tokens`.

 This is useful for things like setting the response code to 404 when your Angular router can't find a page (i.e. `path: '**'` in routing):